Dang-h/Review/hive_review/Hive入门.md

 SELECT name,
        orderdate,
        cost,
-       sum(cost)
+       SUM(cost)
-           OVER (PARTITION BY name ORDER BY orderdate ROWS BETWEEN 1 PRECEDING AND CURRENT ROW) AS sample5, sum(cost) OVER (PARTITION BY name ORDER BY orderdate ROWS BETWEEN 1 PRECEDING AND 1 FOLLOWING ) AS sample6, sum(cost)
+           OVER (PARTITION BY name ORDER BY orderdate ROWS BETWEEN 1 PRECEDING AND CURRENT ROW)          AS sample5, SUM(cost) OVER (PARTITION BY name ORDER BY orderdate ROWS BETWEEN 1 PRECEDING AND 1 FOLLOWING )   AS sample6, SUM(cost)
            OVER (PARTITION BY name ORDER BY orderdate ROWS BETWEEN CURRENT ROW AND UNBOUNDED FOLLOWING ) AS sample7 FROM business;
 /*